ronrest/domain_and_ec2/README.md

 Amazon EC2 project that will never change.
 You can even reassign that same IP address to a different EC2 instance if you like.

+Note that by setting up an elastic IP address, the IP address of your EC2 instance will be changed.
+So if you had security settings that restricted the IP address from which you could serve your application from, then you will need to update those settings after you create an elastic IP.

-Go to your EC2 Dash board, and in the network and Security section, click on **Elastic IPs**.
+Ok, go to your EC2 Dash board, and in the network and Security section, click on **Elastic IPs**.

 Click on the **Create a new Address** button at the top.
 This will create a new